 Miss Hall (3H)

-Our Teaching Assistants in Year 3 are Mrs Edwards and Miss Hussain
+Our Teaching Assistant in Year 3 will be Miss Ruscoe,

 Science: The topics covered in Y3 are -

 Animals including Humans - Skeletons, Muscles and Eating a Healthy Diet; Rocks and Soils; Light;